nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Please enter Y or N only
 ```
 At this point, the user has tried to alter Tiger's data files and is not following simple instructions.
-Tiger is clearly pissed and does not bother put in a full-stop at the end of his sentences anymore.
+Tiger is clearly pissed and does not bother put in a full-stop at the end of its sentences anymore.

-**And that's all!
-Tiger is ready for you to enter in the *wrong* commands!**
+### **And that's all!
+Tiger is ready for the user to enter in all the *wrong* commands!**